 Your choices for food will be significantly limited in the downtown area on the weekend but don’t miss The Peanut Shop on Washington, a Lansing favorite since 1937.
 The vast open and paved spaces away from traffic are really great for toddlers who need an enclosed space to roam.
 Between the Capitol Mall and the Hall of Justice, near the Library of Michigan and the X, you’ll have plenty of places to wander by bike or foot.

 We can’t wait to hear where you like to head around town on your adventures!
 If you plan on taking any of these rides consider heading to the following posts that will accompany some of the great suggestions here with more detail!
-Take a StoryWalk in Lansing, Five Things to Do on Campus, or What to Know About Michigan Zoos Re-Opening.
+Take a StoryWalk in Lansing or Five Things to Do on Campus.